multiOTP/SMSGatewayApp/README.md

 ### POST

-`cht-gateway` will accept and process any relevant data received in a response.
+`smsgateway` will accept and process any relevant data received in a response.
 However, it may choose to only send certain types of information in a particular request (e.g. only provide a webapp-terminating SMS), and will also poll the web service periodically for webapp-originating messages, even if it has no new data to pass to the web service.

 ### Request